 Thinking about an unconventional visit?
-Explore San Clemente with me!
-This underground site touches on all sorts of themes, from ancient religions, to Medieval art, and the history of excavations.
+Explore San Clemente with Daniella!
+This underground site touches on all sorts of themes, from ancient religions, to Medieval art, and the history of excavations in Rome.

 In Imperial Rome, you could do a lot with an amphora, like using it repeatedly to store and transport dry goods.
 If it broke, you could use it as lightweight filler in concrete.
-You could grind it down and reform it -- tedious, but true!
+You could grind it down and reform it into new pots -- tedious, but true!
 And if it were slathered with olive oil that would slowly deteriorate and stink?
-Well, you could turn it into a mountain by breaking it into pieces and gluing them together with lime!
+Well, you could turn it into a mountain by breaking it into pieces and gluing them together with lime (which also acted as a deodorant)!

 Although the Emperor Hadrian’s extensive countryside estate was referred to as a “Villa,” it is better defined as an “administrative city.”
 Occupying well over a million square meters, the Villa was divided into banqueting halls for foreign ambassadors and palace officials, summer and winter residences, reception areas, offices, terraced gardens, baths for note-worthies and staff, and miles of underground corridors where servants scuttled, unseen by Hadrian and his court.